asagi4/comfyui-prompt-control/README.md

 ### PCSplitSampling
 Causes sampling to be split into multiple sampler calls instead of relying on timesteps for scheduling.
 This makes the schedules more accurate, but seems to cause weird behaviour with SDE samplers.
 (Upstream bug?)

-### JinjaRender
-Renders a String with Jinja2.
-See below for details

 ## Older nodes

 - `EditableCLIPEncode`: A combination of `PromptToSchedule` and `ScheduleToCond`
 - `LoRAScheduler`: A combination of `PromptToSchedule`, `FilterSchedule` and `ScheduleToModel`

-## Utility nodes
-### StringConcat
-Concatenates the input strings into one string.
-All inputs default to the empty string if not specified

-### ConditioningCutoff
-Removes conditionings from the input whose timestep range ends before the cutoff and extends the remaining conds to cover the missing part.
-For example, set the cutoff to 1.0 to only leave the last prompt.
-This can be useful for HR passes.

-# Experiments

 ## Cutoff node integration